nacekoprivec/anomaly-detection/api/README.md

 fix deleting log (updating detector) add stop detectors ask about deleting detectors, if it makes sense to store logs

 Tasks:
+- button to delete detector
+- fix save config (it has to be saved for each detector)
+- option to make detector inactive or active
+- + button to create detector, you can input the parameters and choose dropdown config
+- use docker

 #FastAPI guidelines#
 Use response model